ayeshLK/java/Design_Patterns/README.md

 ## Why we need Design Patterns ##
 * Design Patterns are proven solutions to problems occur in Software Engineering.
-* Lets the communication between developers more efficient.
+* Make the communication between developers more efficient.